2014 MINI Cooper Roadster

-The 2013 Mini Cooper Roadster comes with a 1.6-liter four-cylinder engine that generates 121 horsepower at 6,000 rpm and 114 pound-feet of torque at 4,250 rpm.
-The S Roadster adds a turbocharger and direct injection, which boost the engine’s output to 181 horsepower at 5,500 rpm and 177 pound-feet of torque from 1,600 to 5,000 rpm.
-Both base and S models come with a six-speed manual transmission or an optional six-speed automatic.
-According to the EPA, the base Roadster gets 27/35 mpg city/highway with either transmission, which is considerably better than sports cars like the Mazda Miata and Ford Mustang convertible.
+The 2014 Mini Cooper Roadster comes with a 1.6-liter four-cylinder engine that generates 121 horsepower at 6,000 rpm and 118 pound-feet of torque at 4,250 rpm.
+The Cooper S adds a turbocharger, which boosts the engine’s output to 181 horsepower at 5,500 rpm and 177 pound-feet of torque from 1,600 to 5,000 rpm.
+Both base and Cooper S models come with a six-speed manual transmission or an optional six-speed automatic.
+According to the EPA, the base Roadster gets up to 28/35 mpg city/highway, which is considerably better than the fuel economy of more powerful sports cars like the Mazda Miata and Ford Mustang convertible.

-The top-of-the-line John Cooper Works Roadster also gets a turbocharged, direct-injected 1.6-liter four-cylinder engine, but it generates more power.
-The JCW Roadster puts out 208 horsepower at 6,000 rpm and 192 pound-feet of torque from 1,850 to 5,600 rpm.
-Mini says that the JCW Roadster has a top speed of 147 mph.
-A six-speed manual is the only transmission offered on the JCW Roadster.
+The top-of-the-line John Cooper Works Roadster gets a more powerful turbocharged,1.6-liter four-cylinder engine that puts out 208 horsepower at 6,000 rpm and 192 pound-feet of torque from 1,750 to 5,500 rpm.
+Mini says that the JCW Roadster has a top speed of 147 mph and accelerates from 0 to 60 mph in 6.3 seconds.

-Most reviewers who’ve tested the Mini Roadster have driven the S trim, which is more powerful than the base model.
-While the base Roadster has modest power, most critics love the S model’s peppy turbocharged engine and slick-shifting six-speed manual transmission.
-A handful of reviewers note that the S Roadster suffers from a hint of torque steer and a bit of turbo lag, but most agree that the extra power is worth the trade-off.
+While the base Roadster has adequate power, most critics love the Cooper S’ peppy turbocharged engine and slick-shifting six-speed manual transmission, which offers short throws and a clutch that’s easy to use.
+A handful of reviewers note that the Mini Cooper S Roadster suffers from a hint of torque steer (an experience that causes the Roadster’s steering to pull the car to one side under hard acceleration), but they say that the extra power is worth the trade-off.

 - "The six-speed gearbox is exceptionally nice, with short, precise throws.
-In contrast to our long-term Countryman, we found the clutch here to be easy to modulate." -- Automobile Magazine (2012 S Roadster)
+In contrast to our long-term Countryman, we found the clutch here to be easy to modulate." -- Automobile Magazine (2012 Cooper S)

 - "Pulling out into heavy traffic, you might find yourself fighting some front wheelspin and even torque steer if you need to get aggressive.
-But we wouldn't trade the oomph for more polish." -- Popular Mechanics (2012 S Roadster)
+But we wouldn't trade the oomph for more polish." -- Popular Mechanics (2012 Cooper S)

 Handling and Braking

 Like most Minis, the Roadster earns points for its nimble handling and precise steering.
-However, one reviewer says that a stiff suspension (even in base models) means that the Roadster’s ride can be jarring over bumps and road imperfections.
+However, a few test drivers say that a stiff suspension means that the Roadster’s ride can be jarring over bumps and road imperfections.

-- Find low financing rates for the MINI Cooper Roadster
+- View the best prices for the 2014 MINI Cooper Roadster

-- See what others paid for the 2013 Mini Cooper Roadster
+- See what others paid for the 2014 MINI Cooper Roadster

 - See Affordable Sports Cars rankings